PostHog/posthog.com/contents/blog/dev-marketing-paid-ads.md

 _However,_ I really recommend you get personally familiar with each of the main channels I've listed below first.
 Working with an agency isn't just set and forget - you need to constantly give feedback, ask questions, and suggest new ideas if you want to get the most out of them.

-I personally like [the Demand Curve program](https://www.demandcurve.com/growth-program) – it helped get us off the ground and means we're much better equipped to give our agency feedback.
+I personally like [the Demand Curve course](https://www.demandcurve.com/growth-program), which will give you a great grounding in all the major paid ad channels – it helped get us off the ground and means we're much better equipped to give our agency feedback.
 Outsource the legwork, not your critical thinking.

 ## Channel-by-channel tips